FileEye/MediaProbe/README.md

 ## Getting Support

-The first place you should consult for support is the documentation supplied with ExifEye, found in the doc/ directory.
-There you will find a complete API documentation with descriptions of all classes and files in ExifEye.
+The first place you should consult for support is the documentation supplied with ImageInfo, found in the doc/ directory.
+There you will find a complete API documentation with descriptions of all classes and files in ImageInfo.

 The scripts found in the examples/ directory are also a good source of information, especially the edit-description.php file which has tons of comments.

-ExifEye is hosted on Github and uses the tools found there for support.
+ImageInfo is hosted on Github and uses the tools found there for support.
 This means that all questions, bug reports, etc. should be directed there (and not directly to the developers).